ecosense-au-dk/karibu-tutorial/helloworld.md

 Example: `GFKRE003` defines the producer of data as the grundfos dorm, the data type is 'reading', and finally the version of the data sent as 3.

+However, a deployment may define its own scheme - the only requirement of Karibu is that the code is exactly 8 bytes long.

 ### The channel connector